moechofe/lowresrmx/asset.dev/manual.md

 Lvalues are always identifiers, where rvalues can be identifiers are literals.

-Lvalues are writable, where rvalues are not nescessary.
+Lvalues are writable, where rvalues are not necessary.

 ### Instructions separator